Vandivier/research-dissertation-case-for-alt-ed/papers/gpt-4-econ-productivity/draft-prep-notes.md

 ## Remaining TODO

 1. is_own_author flag
+2. Analyze May vs June model (there was some discussion about weakining model performance)
+   1. In my data, this is a bool for `did use pristine GPT-4-0314` which may partially explain the poor performance of the austrian paper, besides the topic effect
+   2. May GPT-4 uses GPT-4-0314 then there is a June release that was used by the July chatGPT threads. there were rumors of a performance decline around this time, and those seem bolstered by the [ChatBot Arena Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard)
+   3. there are plausible business reasons why a company might ship a reduced-performance model, but still we see a trend to improvement in the longer run.
+For example, GPT-4-Turbo, shipped in November 2023 had better performance than any prior model, showing a rate of improvement that we are able to estimate using ChatBot Arena data (~4% per 9 months very roughly)
+   4. related document on performance decrease - there's a paper not just rumors! https://www.zdnet.com/article/gpt-4-is-getting-significantly-dumber-over-time-according-to-a-study/
-2. draft the paper
+3. draft the paper
+   1. revise methodology to refer to questions and threads in the appendices
+   2. we should call out questionnaire design
-3. Review `Initial notes` section of [google doc](https://docs.google.com/document/d/1nfoj-e53_16zHdD476N0d6GUvYJvg11skAGcyEESTbs) and revise
+4. Review `Initial notes` section of [google doc](https://docs.google.com/document/d/1nfoj-e53_16zHdD476N0d6GUvYJvg11skAGcyEESTbs) and revise
+   - four sections remain to incorporate from the Google Doc
-   - grep `places where GPT can help`
+   - grep `places where GPT can help` in `GPT Study Participant notification` email
    - and find tweeted paper from patricia
-4. polish, send to co-authors for review
+5. polish, send to co-authors for review
-5. triple check 'no hallucination' claim
+6. triple check 'no hallucination' claim
-6. tailor for journal(s)
+7. tailor for journal(s) (try one or few shot prompting to GPT for style transfer)

 ## Related Threads and Links